Lily Collins Is Engaged—Here Are 8 Morganite Rings Just Like Hers

-After spending far too much time admiring Collins’s ring, we rounded up 8 morganite engagement rings that are similarly stunning.
+After spending far too much time admiring Collins’s ring, we rounded up eight morganite engagement rings that are similarly stunning.
 Click ahead to see her ring and maybe bookmark one of your own.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.